Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Masking and Spray Painting Baseboards

 Masking baseboard for spray painting is one of the easiest parts of a room to mask, but you need to use the right tool.
 The best tool for masking off floors below baseboard is the 3M hand masker tool.
 As a painter, I use this tool almost on a daily basis.
 This awesome tool saves a ton of time when masking floors, walls, and windows for spraying.

 Move furniture out of the room, if possible, or move it to the middle of the room and cover everything with plastic.

 The best painter's tape to use is green Frog tape.
 This tape has almost completely replaced the blue painter's tape I've used for many years.
-Frog tape is more expensive, but I rarely get paint bleed-through when I use it.
+Frog tape is more expensive, but paint bleed-through is reduced when I use it.
 Use painter's masking paper and green Frog tape to cover the floor below.

 You can use a smaller cup sprayer (HVLP), but an airless sprayer is best if you have a lot of trim to spray.
 With an airless sprayer, you can siphon paint directly from the container instead of having to refill a cup constantly.
 Another issue with an HVLP sprayer is that the paint must be thinned to the right viscosity, or the spray gun will clog.

 You can rent a quality sprayer from a paint store, or a home improvement store.
 Brands to look for are Graco, or Titan.
 I have a Graco 495 airless sprayer that I use for interior and exterior spraying.